 Zinc is water-soluble and technically fine to take on an empty stomach.
 The problem is that it's one of the worst offenders for fasted nausea.
 Even 15 mg of zinc on an empty stomach can cause cramping and queasiness within 20 minutes.
 If you take zinc, save it for your eating window or pair it with a small amount of food.
 This isn't about breaking the fast - it's about keeping the zinc down.

-One more detail: high-dose zinc (40 mg+) taken long-term can block copper absorption, leading to deficiency.
-If you supplement zinc daily, consider a zinc/copper combo or rotate weeks on and off.
+One more detail: long-term high-dose zinc can block copper absorption, leading to deficiency.
+If you take zinc long-term, ask your doctor or pharmacist about maintaining copper levels.

 Ashwagandha